 (m) “Tracking Technologies” means technologies used to store or gain access to data stored on an end user’s device, including (as applicable), cookies, mobile SDKs, browser cache, unique identifiers, web beacons, pixels and/or similar tracking technologies.

-6.1 Relationship of the parties: The parties agree that in connection with the Grid Inc. Services: (i) each party may receive or otherwise collect Personal Data and (ii) Grid Inc and its Media Buyers use Tracking Technologies in order to collect Personal Data.
-The parties further acknowledge and agree each party will process Personal Data received from the other party in their own right as separate and independent Controllers for the Permitted Purposes.
-In no event will the parties process Data jointly as joint controllers (in accordance with the meaning ascribed in the GDPR).
+6.1.
+Relationship of the Parties: The Parties agree that in connection with the Grid Inc. Services: (i) each Party may receive or otherwise collect Personal Data and (ii) Grid Inc. and its Media Buyers use Tracking Technologies in order to collect Personal Data.
+The Parties further acknowledge and agree each Party will process Personal Data received from the other Party in their own right as separate and independent Controllers for the Permitted Purposes.
+In no event will the Parties process Personal Data jointly as joint controllers (in accordance with the meaning ascribed in Applicable Data Protection Laws).

-6.3 Requesting Consent: Neither Grid Inc. nor its Media Buyers has a direct relationship with any data subject visiting the Customer properties or viewing ads delivered to the Customer properties through the Grid Inc. Services.
-Accordingly, in each case where consent is the lawful basis for processing Personal Data or required for use of Tracking Technologies pursuant to Applicable Data Protection Laws, Customer agrees that it has obtained and shall be responsible for obtaining and maintaining all necessary consents from the relevant data subjects to lawfully permit Grid Inc. and all applicable Media Buyers to: (i) process Personal Data via the Grid Inc. Services for Permitted Purposes; and (ii) use Tracking Technologies in order to process Data in connection with the performance of the Grid Inc. Services.
-Customer represents and warrants that it shall, at all times have in place a mechanism on Customer digital properties for obtaining and recording consent and enabling the data subject to withdraw their consent in accordance with Applicable Data Protection Laws, including, where applicable, the CCPA.
+6.3.
+Requesting Consent: Neither Grid Inc. nor its Media Buyers has a direct relationship with any Data Subject visiting the Customer properties or viewing ads delivered to the Customer properties through the Grid Inc. Services.
+Accordingly, in each case where consent is the lawful basis for processing Personal Data or required for use of Tracking Technologies pursuant to Applicable Data Protection Laws, Customer agrees that it has obtained and shall be responsible for obtaining and maintaining all necessary consents from the relevant Data Subjects to lawfully permit Grid Inc. and all applicable Media Buyers to: (i) process Personal Data via the Grid Inc. Services for Permitted Purposes; and (ii) use Tracking Technologies in order to process Personal Data in connection with the performance of the Grid Inc. Services.
+Customer represents and warrants that it shall, at all times have in place a mechanism on Customer digital properties for obtaining and recording consent and enabling the Data Subject to withdraw their consent in accordance with Applicable Data Protection Laws, including, where applicable, the CCPA.
 For Customers located in the EEA, Grid Inc. is registered with and supports the IAB Transparency and Consent Framework.
-For Customers that qualify as a business as defined under the CCPA, Grid Inc. supports the IAB’s CCPA Framework.
+For Customers that qualify as a Business as defined under the CCPA, Grid Inc. supports the IAB’s CCPA Framework.

-End users that visit publisher and advertiser websites
+Categories of data subjects whose personal data is transferred: End users that visit publisher and advertiser websites.